 Often the Trust was prepared many years ago and was never updated; and often, their loved ones’ assets were not owned in the name of their Trust.
 That is why it is so very important that you carefully choose your estate planning attorney and have regular reviews of your plan and assets so the planning you do now works as planned later.

-It’s why we do things so much differently than most other lawyers and law firms, here at the LUNDY LAW GROUP we ensure that you are protected and your affairs are in order.
+It’s why we do things so much differently than most other black probate lawyers and law firms, here at the LUNDY LAW GROUP we ensure that you are protected and your affairs are in order.

 Get a free 15-minute consultation